 From being the star pitcher of the Nebraska Cornhuskers softball team, to working on reality television shows, becoming a yoga instructor and opening a studio, and eventually finding her way to the stage, Leigh has never been one to shy away from taking on new challenges and adventures, and her music reflects that bold spirit.

-Musically, Leigh draws on the haunting melodies of the desert, with a voice that draws you into the story unfolding in your mind.
-Her musical style is a strong folk rock sound reminiscent of legends like Jewel, Joan Baez, and Stevie Nicks with that classic sound of Arizona rock brought about by talented bands like Roger Clyne and the Peacemakers, blending into a sound that appeals to a wide range of fans of rock, americana, country, folk, pop, and western music.
-The Night Lights, her band, are a collection of the best musicians that could be assembled anywhere to compliment her style.
+Musically, Leigh draws on the haunting melodies of the desert, with a voice that draws you into the story unfolding in your mind, she creates a strong folk rock sound reminiscent of legends like Stevie Nicks, Linda Ronstadt, and Joan Baez.
+Performing with her band, they go by the name Leigh Lesho & The Great Light and they somehow create their own unique version of classic Arizona rock sound comparable to bands such as Roger Clyne and the Peacemakers.
+It is blending into a sound that appeals to a wide range of genres including americana, folk, rock, country, pop, blues and more.